Magnetic-field control of interactions in alkaline-earth Rydberg atoms and applications to {\it XXZ} models: Results

 \subsection{In the presence of a magnetic field}

-Here, we present the results in the presence of a magnetic field.
-Figures~\ref{fig:c6_and_delta_nonzero_field_sr_p}--\ref{fig:c6_and_delta_nonzero_field_yb_m} show the magnetic field and principal quantum number dependence of the physical quantities, including the $C_6$ parameters, the critical radius, and the anisotropy parameter, for ${}^{88}$Sr and ${}^{174}$Yb.
-We do not show $C_6^{\downarrow\downarrow}$ or $R_{\rm c}^{\downarrow\downarrow}$, because for a given principal quantum number $n$ they are identical to $C_6^{\uparrow\uparrow}$ and $R_{\rm c}^{\uparrow\uparrow}$ evaluated at $n-1$.
+Here, we discuss interactions between Rydberg atoms in the presence of a magnetic field.
+In this subsection, we focus on several representative points.
+The full data are shown in Appendix~\ref{app:full_C6_parameters}.

+First, we consider ${}^{88}$Sr atoms.
+The magnetic-field and principal quantum number dependence of the anisotropy parameter for $m_J=1$ is shown in Fig.~\ref{fig:delta_nonzero_field}(a).
+We find that the anisotropy parameter can be tuned continuously by changing the magnetic field as in the case of the alkali atoms~\cite{kunimi2025proposal}.
+The gray shaded regions in Fig.~\ref{fig:delta_nonzero_field} indicate the parameter regions where $R_{\rm c}\ge 10~\mu{\rm m}$.
+Since the validity of the perturbative treatment depends on the interatomic distance through the condition $R^3\gg R_{\rm c}^3$, we use $R_{\rm c}=10~\mu{\rm m}$ as a practical threshold for flagging regions where the perturbative description may not be quantitatively reliable.
+In the shaded regions, the effective XXZ parameters should be regarded as qualitative indicators unless $R$ is sufficiently larger than $R_{\rm c}$.

+Here, we focus on several representative points, such as $\delta\simeq 0, 1$, and $-5$, which correspond to the {\it XY} model, the Heisenberg model, and the large-anisotropy {\it XXZ} model, respectively.
+The parameters are summarized in Table~\ref{table:main_paremeter_list}.
+In addition to the system parameters, we evaluate $d\delta/dB$, which represents the sensitivity of $\delta$ to magnetic-field fluctuations~\cite{kunimi2025proposal}.
+For most of the representative points in Table~\ref{table:main_paremeter_list}, $|d\delta/dB|$ is of order $10^{-2}$--$10^{-1}~{\rm G}^{-1}$.
+A magnetic-field fluctuation of $0.1~{\rm G}$ therefore results in $|\Delta \delta|\lesssim 4\times 10^{-2}$ for most of these points.
+Several works~\cite{Fuchs2008binding,Inada2008collisional,Chang2020collisional,Xie2025Feshbach} have reported magnetic-field stability of order $0.01~{\rm G}$.
+Therefore, the required magnetic-field stability is achievable within current experimental techniques.

 We note that, in the case of ${}^{88}$Sr with $m_J=\pm1$, some dressed ${}^3S_1$ states have a strong overlap with $D$ states, as indicated by the white regions in Figs.~\ref{fig:c6_and_delta_nonzero_field_sr_p} and \ref{fig:c6_and_delta_nonzero_field_sr_m}.
-As mentioned in Sec.~\ref{subsec:numerical_calculations}, we do not evaluate the $C_6$ parameters in these cases because it is difficult to identify the dressed state uniquely.
+As mentioned in Sec.~\ref{subsec:numerical_calculations}, we do not evaluate the $C_6$ coefficients in these cases because it is difficult to identify the dressed state uniquely.
 Here, we show only the data for which the overlaps between the dressed pair $S$ states and the corresponding bare pair $S$ states are all larger than 0.5.